spglib/spglib/_sources/definition.rst.txt

    % python spglib-example3.py
    Space group type: Cmce (64)
    Transformation matrix:
-     -1  0  0
+      1  0  0
-      0 -1  0
+      0  1  0
       0  0  1
    Origin shift: 0.500000 0.000000 0.000000

-Now the result is same as the first one.
-The origin shift is different but it does change only the order of atoms, so effectively it does nothing.
-The transformation is kept unchanged even the crystal structure is rotated in Cartesian coordinates.
+The transformation matrix is kept unchanged even though the crystal structure is rotated in Cartesian coordinates.
+The origin shift is different but it changes only the order of atoms, so effectively it does nothing.

 Transformation to a primitive cell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^